physion/policy.ovation.io/docs/policies/disaster_recovery_policy.md

 ## 1. Notification and Activation Phase

 This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to Physion.
-Based on the assessment of the Event, sometimes according to the Physion Incident Response Policy, the Contingency Plan may be activated by either the CTO or Lead Engineer.
+Based on the assessment of the Event, sometimes according to the Physion Incident Response Policy, the Contingency Plan may be activated by either the CTO or Chief Architect.

 The notification sequence is listed below:

 1. The first responder is to notify the CTO.
 All known information must be relayed to the CTO.
-2. The Lead Engineer is to contact the Web Services Team and inform them of the event.
+2. The Chief Architect is to contact the Web Services Team and inform them of the event.
 The CTO is to to begin assessment procedures.
 3. The CTO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
 If damage assessment cannot be performed locally because of unsafe conditions, the CTO is to follow the steps below.
 	* *Damage Assessment Procedures:*
-  	* The CTO and VP of Engineering are to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
+  	* The CTO and Chief Architect are to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
 	* *Alternate Assessment Procedures:*
-  	* Upon notification from the CTO, the Lead Engineer is to follow the procedures for damage assessment with combined DevOps and Web Services Teams.
+  	* Upon notification from the CTO, the Chief Architect is to follow the procedures for damage assessment with combined DevOps and Web Services Teams.
 4. The Physion Contingency Plan is to be activated if one or more of the following criteria are met:
 	* Ovation will be unavailable for more than 48 hours.
 	* Hosting facility is damaged and will be unavailable for more than 24 hours.